-VOGLE is a portable public-domain device-independent C-based graphics library from the The University of Melbourne that is loosely based on the Silicon Graphics Iris GL.
-It was also inspired partly by the DIGS library developed at the U.S. Naval Academy under the guidance of Prof David Rogers.
+VOGLE is a portable public-domain device-independent C-based graphics library from the The University of Melbourne that is loosely based on the Silicon Graphics Iris GL library.
+It was also partly inspired by the DIGS library developed at the U.S. Naval Academy under the guidance of Prof David Rogers.

-The orginal authors no longer actively maintain VOGLE.
+The original authors no longer actively maintain VOGLE.
 This version is a modified copy of the source files for VOGLE from the FTP site of gondwana.ecr.mu.oz.au.

 This version of VOGLE has the following significant alterations:

 VOGLE is intended to produce simple graphics composed of line drawings and polygon fills in two and three dimensions.
 It handles circles, curves, arcs, patches, polygons, and software text in a device independent fashion.
 Simple hidden line removal is also available via polygon backfacing.
 Access to hardware text and double buffering of drawings depends on the driver.

 VOGLE is callable from C, FORTRAN 77, Fortran 90+ , and Pascal on most platforms.